Dee-1

 Dee-1 says, “I make music to provide the soundtrack to someone’s life who is trying to maximize their potential and walk in their purpose.
 It’s non-fiction, it’s authentic, it’s lyrical, and it’s relatable.”

-Ticket Price: $27.50 advanced standing / $30 day of show standing
+Ticket Price: $27.50 adv standing / $30 day of standing

 TABLE RESERVATION: vip@musicboxsd.com / (619) 836-1847

-MUSIC BOX IS STANDING ROOM ONLY UNLESS OTHERWISE NOTED
+MUSIC BOX IS STANDING ROOM ONLY UNLESS OTHERWISE NOTED.

-NO REFUNDS OR EXCHANGES ON TICKETS ONCE PURCHASED
+NO REFUNDS OR EXCHANGES ON TICKETS ONCE PURCHASED.

-ALL TIMES AND SUPPORTING ACTS ARE SUBJECT TO CHANGE
+ALL TIMES AND SUPPORTING ACTS ARE SUBJECT TO CHANGE.